v0LovableBoltWordPressAI DesignVibe Coding

 Bolt-specific notes

 • Bolt often uses Vite + React.
-The Vite build output has hashed filenames — the automated capture doesn't rely on these filenames because it captures computed styles directly from the running page, not from source assets.
+The Vite build output has hashed filenames, but the automated capture doesn't rely on them.
+It captures computed styles directly from the running page, not from source assets.

 What the WordPress theme contains